zhanghang1989/visualResNet/README.md

 ## visualResNet
 Curious about where is the ResNet looking at?
 This repo visualizes the class specific saliency map or discriminative location.
-It is MatConvNet re-implementation of [Learning Deep Features for Discriminative Localization, Bolei Zhou et. al.](http://arxiv.org/abs/1512.04150), but without modifying the network or re-training.
+It is MatConvNet re-implementation of [Learning Deep Features for Discriminative Localization, Bolei Zhou et. al.](http://arxiv.org/abs/1512.04150), without modifying the network or re-training.
+(Torch re-implementation can be found at this [repo](https://github.com/zhanghang1989/visualResNet_torch).)
 We look directly through the ResNet to see the world.

 ### Get Started